yjp20/prism/docs/getting-started/02-concepts.md

 ## Content Negotation

-Prism provides strong support for mocking and validating JSON APIs and most structured data types, such as XML.
+Prism provides strong support for mocking and validating REST APIs and most structured data types, such as JSON, XML, and URL-encoded forms.

+The following content types are not supported by Prism:

+* `multipart/form-data` requests and responses
-Non-structured data types, such as multipart/form-data, pdf, and zip, are not currently supported by Prism.
+* Binary files, such as pdf, binary files, and zip

 ## Further Reading